Broad Sky Enterprise Satellite Service Level Agreement

 - Latency150 ms rt average, (i.e. 75 to 225 ms rt)

 This is amount of time that the network will be available as measured in minutes per month.
 The calculation is: Total minutes of actual availability divided by the total number of minutes in a month (“Covered Time”).

 In the event the network availability is less than the SLA, a credit will be issued of 1% of the MRC of the affected location for each percentage point below the SLA that the network was not available.

-Important Note: SLA applies only to managed orders wherein an agent or designee of Broad Sky Networks has performed a professional installation of Service(s).
+Important Note: SLA applies only to managed orders wherein an agent or designee of Broad Sky Networks has performed a professional installation (to include an external antenna) of Service(s).
 Client self -install or mobile applications are not covered under the conditions of the SLA.

 Service Interruptions Excluded from Covered Time

 The following service interruptions are excluded in any calculation of Availability: